-Our teaching staff work in teams to cover the essential curriculum subjects.
-Our team approach to topic learning ensures that our curriculum is broad and balanced, and that regular links are made between areas of learning; we know that this is how children learn best.
+Our teaching staff work in curriculum teams to plan the sequence of learning and to ensure that our curriculum is broad and balanced, and that regular links are made between areas of learning; we know that this is how children learn best and retain that knowledge.

 Our curriculum evolves each year to suit the needs of our pupils, and although topics may start with a similar stylus, we are more than happy for our children to work with their teachers to direct where their learning journeys take them.

 In the foundation stage children will spend much of their time on literacy activities.
 As they move up the academy, literacy provision will change and develop to suit children’s needs as they develop basic skills and become confident readers and writers.
-In key stage 1 we use the Letters & Sounds system for phonics learning.
+In key stage 1 we use the Little Wandle System for phonics learning.

-At Greenfield we have been developing the teaching of Mathematics, in particular we have focussed on our approach to ensure that all children are given the opportunity to master all aspects of mathematics.
-Lesson are delivered by focussing on the 3 over-arching aims of the National Curriculum: Fluency, Reasoning and Problem Solving, this ensures that children have a deep understanding of concepts before moving on.
+At Greenfield we have been developing the teaching of Mathematics, in particular we have focused on our approach to ensure that all children are given the opportunity to master all aspects of mathematics.
+Lessons are delivered by focusing on the 3 over-arching aims of the National Curriculum: fluency, reasoning and problem Solving.
+This ensures that children have a deep understanding of concepts before moving on.

 We use Times Tables Rockstars to promote the fluency of multiplication skills.
 Your teacher will give your child their login username and password – you can login by clicking here.